-- Proposed speakers: A list of proposed speakers with affiliations (both institutions and, where relevant, department), including any information available about willingness to participate.
+- Proposed speakers: A list of proposed speakers with affiliations (both institutions and, when relevant, departments), including any information available about willingness to participate.
 The list does not need to be complete at the time the proposal is considered.

 - Proposed length: How long should the workshop be?

 - Preferred timing: What preferences or constraints do the organizers have for scheduling the workshop?
 It is helpful if you can suggest some possible times compatible with IMSI’s current workshop calendar.
 We generally try to avoid running two different workshops contiguously.

 - Other relevant events or proposals: Describe any recent or planned workshops or events with a similar scientific focus.
 Also describe any related events which have been proposed by the organizers elsewhere.

 - Additional funding sources: Are there additional funding sources that might help support the workshop?